 Butterbur

 Butterbur is an effective herb in reducing the frequency and severity of migraines.
-However, it is important to note that butterbur should only be used under the guidance of a healthcare practitioner, as it can have side effects.
+However, it is essential to note that butterbur should only be used under the guidance of a healthcare practitioner, as it can have side effects.

 Feverfew